 The Group and the PCC had one provision as at 31 March 2019, being the settlement to Warwickshire Police in respect of the termination of the alliance.
-Further details are set out in Note 29.
+As the value and timing of the payment of the settlement was agreed on 30 March 2020 this has now been moved from Provisions to Creditors (short-term and long-term as appropriate).